Outdoor adventures made easier for you at Go Wild!

 - How to apply for the Class A bear license drawing

 Wisconsin bear hunting is extremely popular and more people apply each year than the number of licenses available.
+In 2016, over 109,000 hunters applied for a permit or a perference point for 11,520 available permits.
 According to state statute, Class A licenses, also called harvest permits or kill tags, are awarded through a "preference point lottery system".
 In order to be authorized to purchase a Class A license, you must be a drawing winner.
 You may apply once each year and you may either purchase a preference point or ask to be included in the drawing.
 If you are not a drawing winner, one preference point will be added to your total.

 - Preference points required to be a drawing winner

 The number of preference points required to be a drawing winner is dependent on a number of variables, including the number of harvest permits allotted for the upcoming season, the number of applicants, and the bear management zone in which you wish to hunt.
 Results of the last bear drawing and the number of preference points drawing winners had for each bear management zone .